lunarcloud/qt-enhanced-project-template/README.md

 To Install
 ==========

-WINDOWS
+Windows
 ----------
-Open your Qt SDK folder then go to QtCreator/share/qtcreator/templates/wizards/ Copy this folder there.
+* Open your Qt SDK folder then go to QtCreator/share/qtcreator/templates/wizards/
+* Copy this folder there.

 MAC OSX
 ----------
-Open Finder
+* Open Finder
-Hit Shift-Command-G (or Go -> Go to Folder...)
+* Hit Shift-Command-G or Go -> Go to Folder...
-~/.config/Nokia/qtcreator
+* ~/.config/Nokia/qtcreator
-create the templates folder if it does not exist, enter it create the wizards folder inside of templates if it does not exist, enter it
+* create the templates folder if it does not exist, enter it
+* create the wizards folder inside of templates if it does not exist, enter it

-copy this folder there.
+* copy this folder there.

-LINUX
+Linux
 ----------
-Copy this folder to /usr/share/qtcreator/templates/wizards
+* Copy this folder to /usr/share/qtcreator/templates/wizards